mvinturis/mailbox-automation/README.rst

 mailbox-automation
 ==================

-mailbox-automation implements an automated runner to simulate user interaction with a specific mailbox (Hotmail, Yahoo, AOL).
-The program uses Chromedp GO package to develop activities for each runner implementation.
+mailbox-automation implements an automated runner to simulate user interaction with a specific mailbox (Hotmail, Yahoo, Aol).
+The program uses Chromedp Go package to develop activities for each runner implementation.
 In general the runner activities are comprised of:
 - mark not spam emails from the Spam folder;
 - open messages from Inbox folder;
 - pin/categorize/flag messages from Inbox folder;